Taek1118/cv/readme.md

+🌟 Welcome to the fascinating world of Computer Vision! 🌟

+Ever wondered how computers can 'see' and understand the world around us, just like humans? 🤖👀🌍

-Computer vision is a research area focusing on interpreting visual information from digital images or videos.
-This course aims at understanding the principles of computer vision and its applications.
-The course will cover the basics of computer vision, from low-level image processing to high-level computer vision tasks such as detection, object recognition, scene reconstruction, etc.
+🔍 Dive into the exciting realm of Computer Vision, where we unravel the mysteries of interpreting visual information from digital images or videos! 📸🎥

+📚 Throughout our adventure, we'll delve into the fundamentals of Computer Vision, starting from the nitty-gritty of low-level image processing all the way up to mind-blowing tasks like detection, object recognition, scene reconstruction, and beyond! 💥🖼️🕵️‍♂️